GundamD/buzzebees_sdk_doc_poc/docs/readme/RequestHelpUseCase_GUIDE.md

 ## RequestHelpUseCase Guide

 This guide shows how to initialize and use every public method in `RequestHelpUseCase`, with suspend and callback examples where available.
-The RequestHelpUseCase provides comprehensive help and support functionality for managing user help requests, comments, and forum-style interactions within the Buzzebees ecosystem.
+The RequestHelpUseCase provides comprehensive help forum functionality for posting help requests, viewing help listings, commenting on posts, and managing likes/unlikes for community support features.

 ### Getting an instance